BambooCat0509/Arknights-Aide/README.md

 Configuration file and execution file must be placed in the same path!
 Don't forget to modify the parameters in "Arknights Aide.config" as you want.

-v2.1 Update content :
+v2.1.1 Update content :
-1. Fixed the problem of full screen size setting
+1. Revise the click coordinates of hotkey F and D
-2. Optimized some part of the code

 Welcome to report if there are any bugs.